DarioGT/ZimArchivist/doc/doc.md

 Thus, my paths work on every systems.

 ## Is it dangerous for my notes?
 I don't think so.
-I'm using it every day and I didn't see any drawback.
+I'm using it every day and I have never seen any drawback.
 The thing you should know is that Zim does not reload the notebook when a file is modified.
 This means you can have a conflict if you continue to edit your notes after a cache process.
 Hopefully, this will be fixed soon.
 See https://bugs.launchpad.net/zim/+bug/792058 for more information.